smokentar/smokentar/_posts/2024-04-05-aws-reusable-actions-library.md

 I have included a few <a href="https://docs.avtomat.io/aws/examples" target="_blank">examples</a> to demonstrate different use cases.

 #### Work in progress
-This project is a work in progress, I am (frequently or infrequently) adding new actions and improving existing ones.
+This project is a work in progress, I will be infrequently adding new actions and improving existing ones.
 I am also open to contributions from the community.

 ## More details